Authentic Lessons for 21st Century Learning

 Summary

-In this lesson, students use drawing to help them understand key events and analyze the mood and style of Edgar Allan Poe's "The Tell-Tale Heart."
+In this lesson, students use sketching to help them analyze the mood and elements of the author's style of Edgar Allan Poe's "The Tell-Tale Heart."

 Essential Question(s)

 How does an author convey mood?
-How does understanding an author's style contribute to your understanding of a story?
+How does understanding the elements of an author's style contribute to your understanding of the work?

 Snapshot